 If you sign up 10 of them in your first year, your monthly income will be $520 per month in the second year.
 So you can keep adding merchants to your portfolio and keep increasing your income.

 Your main responsibility will be to sign up as many merchants as you can because that is the sole factor behind your monthly income.
-Here are a few more things that’ll be on your plate once you become a reseller agent:
+Here are a few more things that’ll be on your plate once you become a payment provider:

 - You will have to first learn everything about the products/services you will be selling to merchants